How to Manage Personal and Professional Anxiety

 Remember to Take Care of Yourself!

-Working in the school system can be a difficult and often stressful job.
+Working in the school system can be difficult and stressful.
 It is important to remember to take care of ourselves as we continue to take care of our students.

-A great, free resource for all school personnel is Headspace - https://www.headspace.com/educators .
-Headspace is a mindfulness app that can be helpful to you and your colleagues in your self-care journey, in addition to giving you ideas for helping your students.
+A great, free resource for all school personnel is Headspace.
+Headspace is a mindfulness app that can be helpful to you and your colleagues in your self-care journey.
+It can also give you ideas for helping your students.

-A longer list of self-care suggestions, especially during the ongoing COVID-19 pandemic, can be found by clicking here.
+A longer list of self-care suggestions can be found here.